 suggestions to make your pet’s trip much easier and safer.

-dogs and cats are returned home each year because the pet is micro-chipped.
+cats are returned home each year because the pet is micro-chipped.
 After

-your pet is micro-chipped, register your pet’s
+your pet is micro-chipped, register your pet’s information with the

-turn around, and lie down in.
+around, and lie down in.
 A few months before you fly, put your pet’s kennel

-inside their sleeping area with the door open and his
+inside their sleeping area with the door open and his bedding inside.
+This

-a plastic zip lock bag: pet's medical records, rabies certificate, vet contact
+plastic zip lock bag: pet's medical records, rabies certificate, vet contact

-information, microchip info, a combed out sample of its
+information, microchip info, a combed out sample of its fur, and color

-If your pet becomes sick or escapes, the airline staff and search and rescue
+your pet becomes sick or escapes, the airline staff and search and rescue

 crews like myself now have a scent article, photographs, and a great

-description of your pet with which to start our search
+description of your pet with which to start our search efforts.

 5. Before your pet travels, consider giving him Acepromazine (animal

-is available from your vet.
-Put some of your pet's favorite toys and
+available from your vet.
+Put some of your pet's favorite toys and belongings

-the kennel.
+kennel.
 Something you’ve worn all day, but haven't washed.
+Having your scent

 2. Notify management that a pet has been lost from its kennel.

-the pet’s vet, microchip company, and local animal control
+the pet’s vet, microchip company, and local animal control to register the

 5. Poster the area in English and Spanish.

 fresh.
-Rain and moisture livens scent and keeps it moist so
+Rain and moisture livens scent and keeps it moist so the search dogs

 Searching for the Pet